tjorvi/subshell/README.md

 # Subshell

-Directory-aware prompt prefix line that renders above your existing prompt.
+Directory-aware prompt prefix line that renders above your existing prompt (or just below a leading blank line if your prompt starts with one).
 It’s lightweight, portable, and plays nicely with your current theme.

 ## Why would I ever want that?
 What is it really for?